 In freezing temperatures, the water will only get to about the low 90’s Fahrenheit (32-Celsius) at best, Most inflatable hot tubs will start to struggle to maintain maximum temperatures in freezing temperatures and also start to cost you more money to heat the water up unless you follow some of the insulation tips we have provided below.

-The best inflatable hot tub for winter is if you have one of the very latest edition’s of the inflatable Lazy Spa hot tubs witch all have built in anti-freeze technology from 2021 – more on that a little later!
+The best inflatable hot tub for winter is if you have one of the very latest edition’s of the inflatable Lazy Spa hot tubs which all have built in anti-freeze technology from 2021 – More on that a little later!

 In fact, all hot tubs without freeze technology or anti-icing built-in do stand the chance of freezing up as soon as the area weather temperature drops below 40 degrees Fahrenheit which is 4 degrees Celsius.

-- If you don’t have freeze shield then we would recommend shutting down your hot tub when the weather gets this low.
+- If you don’t have a freeze shield hot tub then we would recommend shutting down your hot tub when the weather gets this low.
 Or taking extra insulation measures on your existing inflatable hot tubs without freeze technology… (More on that later.)

 Inflatable hot tubs just don’t have the same level of insulation as their non-inflatable counterparts.
 And they don’t have a pump and blower to pump water through the heater.
 “So your basically heating the water and using air jets to blow the hot water around”

 Extra Expenses involved:

-If you do decide to keep your inflatable hot tub going for a while at the beginning of winter, Do bear in mind that because more heat is being transferred from the hot tub and into the cold air and through the ground underneath the tub!
+If you do decide to keep your inflatable hot tub going for a while at the beginning of winter, bear in mind that more heat is being transferred from the hot tub into the cold air and up through the ground underneath the tub!

 This means that it will cost you more money on your electric bill to keep the tub running at your desired temperature unless you take some extra measures to insulate your hot tub ready for the freezing temperatures! ” Is your hot tub worth the investment to you”

 6 Top Tips On How To Insulate Your Inflatable Hot Tub For The Winter